2025 Athletics season

-The 2025 Athletics season was the 125th season for the Athletics franchise, and was the franchise's first year in West Sacramento.
+The 2025 Athletics season was the 125th season for the Athletics franchise, the 58th year in California, and the franchise's first year in West Sacramento.
 The team played their home games at Sutter Health Park as part of their temporary relocation following their departure from Oakland, and prior to their planned relocation to the Las Vegas metropolitan area.
 As part of the franchise's temporary relocation, they were known as simply the Athletics and A's during this period of time.
 While their home games were being hosted at Sutter Health Park, they were sharing the ballpark with the Sacramento River Cats of the Pacific Coast League.
 (Note: The franchise's team abbreviation for this season was ATH.)

 Although the A's improved on their 69–93 record from 2024, their final season in Oakland, they missed the playoffs for the fifth straight year.

 Offseason

 Temporary relocation to Sacramento

 The Athletics finished the 2024 season, their final season as the Oakland Athletics, with a 69–93 record, which was a 19 game improvement on their 50–112 record from 2023.
 The franchise played their final home game as an Oakland based team on September 27, 2024.
 After moving, the team renamed themselves the Athletics with no city name attached and will play in West Sacramento at Sutter Health Park until at least 2028 pending the completion of a new Las Vegas MLB stadium on the Las Vegas Strip.